About the Old Town North Arts and Cultural District

 Old Town North was defined as Alexandria's Arts and Cultural District in the 2017 Old Town North Small Area Plan.
 The objective of the District is to contribute to the City's creative economy and enrich the neighborhood.
 Identified arts uses that are desired include visual or performing arts venues, such as a theater, concert hall, or music venue; instructional art, drama, or music academy; museum; culinary arts institute.

 To implement the District, the City of Alexandria passed an ordinance to incentivize developers to provide "arts spaces" larger than 5,000 square feet, and to include smaller spaces for galleries or artists studios.
 This incentive proved to be very effective, with a number of development projects taking advantage of these provisions.
-The Carr Companies is providing arts spaces in its two condominium projects, Venue and Muse; it is planned that MetroStage and the Art League will occupy those spaces.
-At TransPotomac Plaza, an arts space to house the Levine School of Music in a multifamily rental building is planned.
-And City Dance is planning to occupy an arts space at Waterman Place, an office to residential conversion.
-Other projects are on the planning boards, including a significant amount of arts space at the Montgomery Center warehouse that serves as a small business and restaurant incubator, and at the redeveloped power plant site.
+Carr Companies (now Carr America) is providing arts spaces in its two condominium projects, Venue and Muse; it is planned that MetroStage will occupy the space at Venue, while The Art League has already moved in to the spaces at Muse.
+At TideLock, another arts space is being built in a multifamily rental building.
+And City Dance is planning to occupy an arts space at 425 Montgomery Street, the former site of an obsolete office building deemed more suitable for residential use.
+Other projects are on the planning boards, including a 13,000 square foot arts venue and a public art feature at the redeveloped Montgomery Center, and an Art/Culture Gateway where N. Fairfax Street enters the redeveloped Potomac River Generating Station.